msaunby/azure-webapp-demo/README.md

 ## Containers

-Containers are an alternative mechanism for distributing software applications.
+Containers are useful tool for distributing software applications.
 Rather than distribute the program code and configuration files we distribute an executable *image*.

 <https://www.docker.com/resources/what-container/>